-Inclined rails, fixed at a slight angle to the horizontal, are often suitable if you have weak or painful arms or wrists – the angle can support your forearm on the rail whilst pushing up and in doing this your body weight is spread over a larger area.
+Inclined grab rails, fixed at a slight angle to the horizontal, are often suitable if you have weak or painful arms or wrists – the angle can support your forearm on the rail whilst pushing up and in doing this your body weight is spread over a larger area.
 With an inclined grab rail, you can have important support when entering or exiting your bath or shower.

 #4 Angled grab rails

-Angled rails – placed at an angle of 45° rising away from the user – are ideal if you need a steadying support, perhaps in the process of standing up.
+Angled rails – placed at an angle of 45° rising away from the user – are ideal if you need steadying support, perhaps in the process of standing up or lowering down slightly.
 It means that you can keep your wrist in a neutral position and not have to lean too far forward to grip the nearest end of the rail due to its lower position.
 Once you’ve achieved a standing position, your hand can travel up the rail to maintain the support.
 View our range of walk-in baths to see how angled grab rails complement our bathroom designs.
 Having angled grab rails can often be the best of both worlds, offering the dual inclines that are sometimes needed in one movement.